righettig/ensek-interview-test/README.md

 	User
 		AccountId, FirstName, LastName

-### BONUS material?
+### Improvements
-	1) add architectural diagram
-	2) use sql server db
+	1) use sql server db
+	2) event sourcing (to capture changes for auditing)
+	3) consider splitting user account related code into separate microservice
+	4) introduce API gateway
-	3) discuss how to scale (check for validations use a cache?)
+	5) discuss how to scale (check for validations use a cache?)
-	4) event sourcing
-	5) split user account related code into separate microservice
-	6) AWS resources?